neil-edelman/boxes/readme.md

 Removes an element `data` from `set`\.

  * Return:
    Successfully ejected element or null\.
-This element is free to be put into another set\.
+This element is free to be put into another set or modify it's hash values\.
  * Order:
    Average &#927;\(1\), \(hash distributes elements uniformly\); worst &#927;\(n\)\.